 What information do we collect about you?

-We collect information about you when you engage us for financial planning & financial advice.
+We collect information about you when you engage us for financial planning, financial advice & mortgage advice (specifically Lifetime Mortgage advice).
 This information will relate to your personal and financial circumstances.
 It may also include special categories of personal data such as data about your health, if this is necessary for the provision of our services.

 We may also collect information when you voluntarily complete client surveys or provide feedback to us.